Skip to content

 LÁ Art Museum (Listasafn Árnesinga) welcomes you.
 It runs ambitious and various shows of contemporary as well as modern art in its four spacious exhibitions rooms.
 The exhibitions reflect our cultural heritage and our contemporary change.
 The bright seating area offers visitors the chance to relax in a peaceful setting whilst browsing through art related reading material supplied.
 The Museum also houses a small café and the children´s corner gives the museum´s younger visitors a chance to enjoy themselves.
 The Museum is owned by the eight Municipalities in Árnesinga County and supported by the Museum Council of Iceland.
 LÁ Art Museum on Facebook Opening hours: May - August – every day: 12:00-17:00September - April – every day except Monday: 12:00-17:00

-Katla Visitor Center
+Katla Visitor Centre

 The Bobby Fischer Center